 Focusing on Today

-If the affair has recently be discovered you are probably both in shock.
-I suggest to couples to delay making decisions about staying/parting for a at least a few months after discovery of an affair to give yourselves time to make sense of what has happened and let your feelings settle.
+If the affair has recently been discovered you are probably both in shock.
+I suggest to couples to delay making decisions about staying/parting for a at least a few months after the discovery of an affair to give yourselves time to make sense of what has happened and let your feelings settle.
 Rather than worry about the future, focus on working things through day by day.

 The key to working through an affair is to process the distress in manageable chunks, step by step.
 When revealed, affairs are overwhelming, putting us in a reactive survival mode.
 Our bodies deal with the shock by protesting, avoiding, or shutting down ( fight, flight, freeze) .
 The way our minds cope is to try to predict the future by thinking ahead based on what they know now.
 Our minds crave certainty and find it difficult to deal with unknowns.
 Focusing on now isn't forgetting about the affair.
 It's actively taking time to make sense of it.